chikinlikin/Now-That-s-What-I-Call-Animals-/README.md

 ## Namespace issue ##
 I got stuck with namespaces/dependencies :(

-As a result, the PayPal payment processes succesfully, but then does not trigger the necessary DB reads/writes to update the User and Member information tables.
+As a result, the PayPal payment processes successfully, but then does not trigger the necessary DB reads/writes to update the User and Member information tables.

 However, I have implemented all the DB operations for User and Member (see those classes), they just aren't 'wired up' correctly...